jai2810/ApisWithFileUploadAndTokenAuth/README.md

 Pre-requisite: Postgres should be installed in the system.
+And then run the sql script usermanagement_db.sql to create the database and the tables.

 This project contains api endpoints for user management with an option to upload image for each user profile.